Heiwajima/dogshed/README.md

 ## Database

+**TODO**: explain directory structure of flat json files for various pertinent Actors and Objects.

 This server uses a SQLite database to keep track of all the data.
 There is one table in the database: `accounts`.

 ### `accounts`